msfreaks/EvergreenAdmx/README.md

     -WorkingDirectory <String>
         Optionally provide a Working Directory for the script.
-        The script will store Admx files in a subdirectory called "admx".
+        The script will store admx files in a subdirectory called 'Admx'.
-        The script will store downloaded files in a subdirectory called "downloads".
+        The script will store downloaded files in a subdirectory called 'downloads'.
         If omitted the script will treat the script's folder as the working directory.

         Required?                    false